-All gold and silver buyers and persons in the business of buying gold and silver articles, precious gems, jewelry, or coins, including department stores that have jewelry counters and are in the business of purchasing or selling gold and silver articles, precious gems, jewelry, and coins (exclusive of the purchase or sale of gold and silver articles, precious gems, jewelry, and coins to or from their manufacturers or their manufacturers' representatives), are hereby required to file with the county code enforcement office, before transacting any such business, a bond binding the person to the county in the amount of \$25,000.00, executed by the person as principal and by a surety approved by the county's code enforcement officer, conditioned, as follows: that such person will comply fully with the ordinances of the county, and specifically the terms of this article, and the statutes of the state governing the conduct of such business; that such person will pay all fines and judgments rendered against the business owner for any violation of such ordinances or statutes and all judgments that may be recovered against such person by any person for damages growing out of any misrepresentation, deception, or breach of warranty in the conduct of such business; that action on the bond may be brought in the name of the county for the benefit and use of any aggrieved person.
+All gold and silver buyers and persons in the business of buying gold and silver articles, precious gems, jewelry, or coins, including department stores that have jewelry counters and are in the business of purchasing or selling gold and silver articles, precious gems, jewelry, and coins (exclusive of the purchase or sale of gold and silver articles, precious gems, jewelry, and coins to or from their manufacturers or their manufacturers' representatives), are hereby required to file with the county code enforcement office, before transacting any such business, a bond binding the person to the county in the amount of \$25,000.00, executed by the person as principal and by a surety approved by the county's code enforcement officer, conditioned, as follows: that such person will comply fully with the ordinances of the county, and specifically the terms of this article, and the statutes of the state governing the conduct of such business; that such person will pay all fines and judgments that may be recovered against such person by any person for damages growing out of any misrepresentation, deception, or breach of warranty in the conduct of such business; that action on the bond may be brought in the name of the county for the benefit and use of any aggrieved person.
 (Ord. of 1-7-2014, § 18-48(1))